 Chinook feed off the northern tip of Vancouver Island and right through Quatsino Sound both summer and winter.
 We are very fortunate this way.
 But weather being what it is we suggest April through mid-September for the sport fishing crowd.
-The average size for Chinook all year is 15 - 25lbs but the big ones come all year long too.
+The average size for Chinook all year is 15 - 25 lbs but the big ones come all year long too.
 As the year progresses the spawners continue to grow so there are more large fish about later in the summer for our local rivers.
 The rivers further south have their big spawners going by earlier.

 Ling Cod are plentiful and recreationally open April 1 - October 1.
 In our area of the west coast we are allowed 2 per day for a total of 4.

 Tuna - the golden trophy sport fish - start showing up in late August and can be there as late as October BUT they are water temperature and wind dependent.
 They travel a long way in 24 hours and the weather makes all the difference.
 Catch limits are very liberal.

 River fishing for Chinook, Coho and Pink salmon begins in late August but really comes into its own late September and throughout October.
 We recommend not keeping salmon once they have ade it to the river.

 Steelhead tend to be more available through the summer and early fall months in our area.